finos/perspective/docs/md/concepts.md

 ### Index

-Initializing a `Table` with an `index` allows Perspective to treat a column as the primary key, allowind in-place updates of rows.
+Initializing a `Table` with an `index` allows Perspective to treat a column as the primary key, allowing in-place updates of rows.
 Only a single column can be used as an `index`, and like other `Table` parameters, cannot be changed or removed after the `Table` creation.
 A column of any type may be used as an `index`.